pipebots/pico-4wd-car/README.md

 This car is based around a Raspberry Pi Pico (Pico) board.
 See <https://www.amazon.co.uk/SunFounder-Raspberry-MicroPython-Control-Electronic/dp/B09FXM5QW6>

-This car was used as an example of a simple vehicle that might form the basis of test vehicle for various experiments in pipes.
+This car was used as an example of a simple vehicle that can be used as a test vehicle for various experiments in pipes.

 This readme contains info about programming the Pico board.

 ## Thonny

 Thonny is used as the editor and for transferring files to and from the RPi Pico.
-The Thonny editor needs to be the latest version.
+The Thonny editor needs to be the latest version to work with the Pico board.

 ### Windows